FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 Will I be able to move my home to another place?

-Yes, regardless of the size of the object it is possible.
+Yes, regardless of the size of the object this is possible.

 Is it possible to enlarge the surface of the house / office in the future?

-Yes of course.
-The object can grow with your needs.
-You will certainly appreciate this advantage in the case of business development or family enlargement.
-It is important to plan the possibility of enlarging the space already at the stage of the original project.
+Of course it is.
+The property can grow with your needs.
+You will certainly appreciate this advantage if your business grows or your family expands.
+It is important to plan for the possibility of expanding the space as early as the initial design stage.

 How does the offer and order process work?

-For the preparation of the initial valuation we need a drawing with a description in which the customer will determine the utility functions of the object.
-The necessary element is to determine the setting, the number of containers and the expected glazing.
-On the basis of this information, we will propose one of our standard models or we will prepare a pricing of an individual project.
-After accepting the offer and agreeing on all the details, we prepare the technical specification to be sure that the object will be implemented in accordance with your expectations.
+In order to prepare an initial quotation, we need a drawing with a description in which the client specifies the utility functions of the facility.
+It is essential to specify the setting, number of containers and expected glazing.
+Based on this information, we will propose one of our standard models or prepare a quote for an individual design.

 What is the difference between a standard offer and an individual project?